Gchaimke/WorkflowTag/readme.rst

 What is WorkflowTag
 ###################

-WorkflowTag is an Application Development with CodeIgniter Framework - a toolkit - for people who need checklists to workflow.
+WorkflowTag is an Application Development with CodeIgniter Framework - for people who need checklists to workflow.
 Its goal is to enable you to workflow projects much faster than you could if you were writing checklists from scratch on paper.